siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/15-development/1810-how-to-install-nextjs-on-almalinux-a-comprehensive-guide.md

 ---
-title:
+title: "How to Install Next.js on AlmaLinux: A Comprehensive Guide"
-linkTitle:
+linkTitle: Install Next.js
-description:
+description: By the end of this tutorial, you’ll have a functional Next.js project ready for development or deployment.
-date:
+date: 2025-01-08T11:12:24.398Z
 weight: 1810
-slug:
+url: install-js-almalinux-comprehensive-guide
-draft: true
+draft: false
 tags:
   - AlmaLinux
 categories: